muhammedgk10/Recat_proje/blueprint.md

 ### `Footer.jsx`

 The `Footer` component is displayed at the bottom of every page and contains links to social media and other relevant information.
+It now includes a link to GitHub.

 ### `CourseCard.jsx`